0808 808 4000 Get help now

 Dispute due to HMRC mistake

-If you agree that you received more tax credits than you were entitled to, but do not think you should pay it back because you believe it was a mistake by HMRC, you can dispute the decision to collect the overpayment using Form TC846.
+If you agree that you received more tax credits than you were should have, but do not think you should pay it back because you think it was a mistake by HMRC, you can dispute the decision to collect the overpayment.

 Complaint